S2E/s2e-old/docs/Contribute.rst

      * (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
      * SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
      *
-     * All contributors are listed in S2E-AUTHORS file.
+     * All contributors are listed in the S2E-AUTHORS file.
-     *
      */